AlexaBible/Alexa-Tools/README.md

 ## What Is This Repository For
 The aim of this repository is to make available tools that will aid in the creation of Amazon Echo Skills and the creatin of 3rd party tools.

+## Image Resources

+The resources folder contains files that will aid in the creation of images for skills.

+Currently this contains the following:

+* Alexa Logo.psd - PSD file that helps demonstrate how a skill logo will appear on the store.

 ## Intents